Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Here are a few of the most essential requirements for inclusion in the index:

-The committed adjusts the index several times a year to reflect changes in the stock market and the companies making the index.
+The committed adjusts the index several times yearly to reflect changes in the stock market and the companies making the index.
 For instance, there have been four changes in the first two months of 2019:

 As you can see, the index is far from being set in stone.
 It changes many times each year.
 Since there are always 500 companies in the index, each change removes a company from the index and adds a new one.